 Imran is an experienced Maths and Physics tutor who has been teaching at independent colleges in London since 1998.

-Beyond A level Mathematics
+Edexcel A level Mathematics Pure Mathematics 2

 This is easy-to-read classic was recommended by Albert Einstein.